mtlynch/resticpy/docs/index.md

 ## key.list

-Lists keys associated with the given repository.
+Lists keys associated with the current repository.

 ### Args